evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 ...
 ```

-This cleanly translates into a JSON payload of the form:
+This cleanly translates into a stream of JSON payloads of the form:

 ```
 { "User A": "Message 1" } \n